 “One of the most interesting things I found was interviewing students of color who would remember a book from third grade and be able to recall everything a character did because she was ‘Latina like me’ or ‘from an African family like me,’” Maduro says.
 “They would remember every detail.
 But if I asked them about an academic text they’d read the year prior, the details wouldn’t stick with them.”

 Getting involved in issues surrounding race and culture is nothing new to Maduro, who is active in many such student organizations at UNH.
 She has served as secretary and co-chair of NALA, the university’s support group for women of color, and is a member of both the Black Student Union and the UNH Queer and Trans People of Color group.

-She’s not finished exploring the topic that got her started with the McNair program, either – she has been accepted as part of the program for a second time this summer and intends to examine the level of diversity in reading lists at New Hampshire public high schools.
+She wasn't finished exploring the topic that got her started with the McNair program, either — she was accepted as part of the program for a second time and examined the level of diversity in reading lists at New Hampshire public high schools.
 Her initial research revealed that modern reading lists around the country feature fewer than 16% of titles written by female authors, and less than 7% by authors of color, and she plans to survey New Hampshire educators to explore whether they are looking to change that trend and how students are responding to the books they are reading.

 Once she completes her senior year, Maduro says she will probably take a “gap year” before likely pursuing a Ph.D. program in criminology (the McNair program has helped connect Maduro to contacts at UCLA, one of her top choices for pursuing a graduate degree).

 Her interest in the intersection of creative writing and cultural diversity could play just as significant a role in her future as it has in her past and present, too — she has one unpublished novel complete and is working on another that she hopes to publish first, with a projected completion date of spring 2021, and her writing fittingly features extensive “commentary on social issues,” she says, including the exploration of diversity and sexual identity.